Santa María Chilapa de Díaz

-Santa María Chilapa de Diaz is a town and municipality in Oaxaca in south-western Mexico.
+Santa María Chilapa de Díaz is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Teposcolula District in the center of the Mixteca Region.

 The name Chilapa means "Water from chiles".

 Geography

 The municipality covers an area of 234.75 km^{2} at an altitude of 1900 meters above sea level.

 The climate is mild, averaging about 17 °C.

 Flora and fauna

 Trees include oak, pine and pitch pine.
 Wild fauna include coyotes, snakes, lizards and scorpions.

 Demography

 As of 2005, the municipality had 484 households with a total population of 1,687 of whom 151 spoke an indigenous language.

 Economy

 Economic activity includes agriculture (corn, beans and wheat) and some cattle ranching.
 There is a cooperative that processes sugar cane from the state of Veracruz for rum and brandy.
 In addition there is a factory making polyethylene products and a third dedicated to manufacture and marketing of raffia.